Potato virus Y: ELISA

 Detection of pathogens using ELISA relies on the interaction between the antigen and specific antibodies and has become a popular and cost-effective means of routine detection.
 In an ELISA the solid phase can be coated with the sample of interest containing the antigen.
 The efficiency to which the antigen binds to the solid phase is dependent on temperature, length of exposure as well as concentration.
 Solid phases used include nitrocellulose membranes, paper, glass, agarose and polystyrene or polyvinylchloride microtiter plates.
 Microtiter plates are the most widely used solid phase because they are easy to handle, allow for automation and for analysis using microtiter plate readers.
 A drawback of these plates is that they are highly absorptive and this increases the incidence of non-specific binding of components used in the ELISA.
 Non-specific binding to the plates is reduced through the use of buffers containing proteins such as casein and non-ionic detergents such as Tween 20.
 After coating, excess sample is removed and the plate typically treated with a 1% casein containing solution.
 Subsequent to this the solid phase is treated with antibodies raised against the antigen of interest.
 After each incubation step the plate is washed with Tween 20 containing PBS.
 These washing steps are aimed to wash away any non-specifically bound components.
 Nonspecifically bound components are less strongly bound than the specific bound ones.
 Detection is achieved either through the addition of an enzyme-coupled antibody or the addition and detection of a biotinylated antibody.
 In a system using an enzyme-coupled antibody the subsequent addition of an appropriate substrate results in the formation of a colour proportional to the amount of antigen.
 Alternatively the plate can be coated with antibody followed by incubation with the sample that is to be detected.
 This, in turn, can be detected as described above and is then referred to as the double antibody sandwich (DAS) ELISA.
 Both of these systems, however, have a disadvantage in that coupling of the enzyme to the antibody may result in steric hindrance which in turn may result in a loss in function of the antibody and/or the enzyme.
 This may be overcome through the use of a biotin-avidin or biotin-streptavidin bridge.
 In this type of system biotin is coupled to the antibody.
-The biotin molecule has no influence on the working of the antibodies and is easily detectedusing avidin or streptavidin conjugated to a suitable enzyme.
+The biotin molecule has no influence on the working of the antibodies and is easily detected using avidin or streptavidin conjugated to a suitable enzyme.
 Streptavidin has an extremely high affinity for biotin which results in even a higher degree of specificity than a system in which the enzyme is coupled directly the antigen.
 To establish whether or not the antigen is present, a substrate specific for the enzyme used is added.
 The enzyme then converts the substrate to a coloured product and the colour intensity can be correlated to the amount of antibodies bound and thus the amount of antigen present.
 A DAS-ELISA has the advantage that it can increase the specificity of the ELISA and reduce the occurrence of non-specific binding.
 As a result, the DAS-ELISA principle is commonly employed in ELISA's for the detection of plant pathogens in plant sap without prior purification of the pathogen.